flaxandteal/arches-rbac-permissions/README.md

 # Arches RBAC Permissions

+### Functionality

+TODO

+### Suggested Plan

+An outcome of the [Arches Developer Meeetup 2025](https://flaxandteal.github.io/arches2025-website/) was that we want

+ - tidy up this repo
+ - add tests
+ - split into in-Arches user management and permissions Arches Applications (likely to be a dependency relationship)
+ - upstream plan agreement and light review (**external dependency**)
+ - tidy up and add the views/templates for user management from coral-arches
+ - temporarily add our custom dependencies (AORM, Arches F&amp;T fork)
+ - rebase our critical Arches changes (flaxandteal/arches#docker-7.6) to Arches itself and investigate upstreaming (or changing functionality here instead)
+ - look at whether we can move from AORM to QuerySets, at least in part
+ - integrate/rebase onto Farallon's Default Deny
+ - finalize merging of plugins (**external dependency**)

+### Installation

 Arches Permissions... (thanks to Cyrus for the base text from the Dashboard example).

 You can add the dashboard to an Arches project in just a few easy steps.